How to Use This Calculator

 Choose whether your pace is per Mile or per Kilometer from the 'Pace Unit' dropdown.

-The calculator displays your Estimated Finish Time, Pace per Mile, Pace per Kilometer, Average Speed (mph), Total Distance, and Entry Input Pace.
+The calculator displays your Estimated Finish Time, Pace per Mile, Pace per Kilometer, Average Speed (mph), Total Race Distance, and Input Pace.
+Below the main results, the 'Performance Insights' section provides a classification of your finish time and paces, along with your average speed.
 A cumulative time chart and split table are also shown.

 Example Calculation